wahid028/Sentiment-Analysis/README.md

 ## Sentiment-Analysis

-<h4> The first step of sentiment analysis using text data is data preprocessing. here i have updated the preprocessing file in order to get clean text data. </h4>
+<h4> The first step of sentiment analysis using text data is text pre-processing.
+Here I have updated the text pre-processing file to get clean text data. </h4>